 As a member of the Women’s Caucus of Art/Michigan Chapter I am helping to present this exhibition—The 19th Amendment at 100: Women’s Voices Then and Now.
 The show ran January 24-February 29, 2020, at the Swords into Plowshares Peace Center & Gallery in Detroit, Michigan (http://www.swordsintoplowsharesdetroit.org/).
-Honor the 19th Amendment in 2020 with art!
 Check out the Facebook page too (https://www.facebook.com/19at100/).
 Many thanks to all of the volunteers who worked hard to install, fortify, and tear down the exhibition!